Doug Unplugs

 Doug Unplugs is an American children's computer-animated television series produced by DreamWorks Animation for Apple TV+.
 The series is based on the Doug Unplugged children's book series by Dan Yaccarino.
 The first seven episodes of season one were released on November 13, 2020, with the next six episodes released on April 2, 2021.
 The second season premiered on September 17, 2021.

 Premise

-Doug Unplugs follows a robot, Doug, and his human friend, Emma, as they experience and learn how the world works.
+Doug Unplugs follows a little boy named Doug, who is a robot, and his 9-year-old human friend, Emma, as they experience and learn how the world works.